msuess/ipfs-gateway-benchmarks/README.md

 This is a collection of quick-and-dirty scripts to test the performance of some IPFS gateways.

+The list of gateways was obtained from [here](https://ipfs.io/ipfs/QmR4P4szLnHfyQic7B19kGTjKYY1jnkb5U4YxTijNmPPAY/).

 ## Simple cURL GET

 ```